kry496/Hadoop-Linux/README.md

 Python Automation Framework with Fabric for APACHE+HADOOP-2.7.3+Cluster deployement.
 """ Fab file created by prem = kry496@my.utsa.edu for Apache Hadoop Cluster deployment in Ubuntu or CentOs """

+# Before we go forward - overview of the VMS you will need
+ 	- A seperate controller VM to install fabric - python module and and host the files found on my github.
+	- Hadoop runs a master and multiple slave node - in the sample code i use three slave nodes in the cluster.
+	- 4 GB ram on the terminal box(controller) and 4GB ram for the Hadoop master node and 1GB each on the slaves.
+	- I used Oracle Virtual Box.
+	- 16 GB ram in total, atleast.

 # Version of the fabfile.py found on github is the stable version of the code as of Jan 2017.
 	- Multiple updates will be rolled into a single update by March 2017.
 	- Vagrant file pending, Security updates pending